Skip to main content

 Knowledge

-Use vectors, page context, and training data.
+Use vectors, page context, and knowledge sources.

-Add file upload, web search, images, and voice.
+Enable file upload, web search, images, and voice.

-Customize theme, popup, starters, consent, and labels.
+Customize colors, popup, suggested questions, consent, and labels.

 Limits